The Pohozaev identity for mixed local-nonlocal operator: Introduction and Results

 It is important to note that the non-existence of solutions for \eqref{ET-01A} when $f(u)$ is super-critical can be analyzed without the Pohozaev identity.
 More precisely, Ros-Oton \& Serra demonstrate in \cite{RS15} that if $f$ satisfies certain variational inequality, which is in the spirit of Pucci \& Serrin \cite{PS86}, then mixed local-nonlocal operator can not possess a non-trivial solution.
 To comment on the proof of Theorem~\ref{T-main}, we broadly follow the approach of \cite{RS14}.
-Since our proof considers the term $\Delta u$ and $(-\Delta)^s u$ separately, we need to establish the behaviour of these terms near the boundary .
-To adapt the approach of \cite{RS14}, we must also estimate the regularity of $\mg=(-\Delta)^{\nicefrac{s}{2}} u$ in $\Rn$ (see Lemma~\ref{L05}).
+Note that since the terms $\Delta u$ and $(-\Delta)^s u$ are not necessarily bounded in $\bar\Omega$, we can not apply \cite[Proposition~1.6]{RS14} or a straightforward integration by parts.
+In Theorem~\ref{T-03} we establish the behaviour of these terms near the boundary which allow us to adapt the proof of \cite{RS14}.
+Also, to incorporate the approach of \cite{RS14}, we must estimate the regularity of $\mg=(-\Delta)^{\nicefrac{s}{2}} u$ in $\Rn$ (see Lemma~\ref{L05}).
 Since $u$ is Lipschitz in $\Rn$, thanks to \cite{BMS22}, $\mg$ exhibits a better regularity than the corresponding term in \cite{RS14}.
 This is why we do not observe any contribution from the nonlocal operator in the boundary integration.

 Though there are several well known applications of Pohozaev identity, we restrict our attention to some applications of more obvious interest and are not covered by \cite{RS15}.
 The first one is a unique continuation property which can be traced backed to \cite{Poh70,Uh76} in context of elliptic operators and can also be found in \cite{RS15a} for the fractional Laplacian operator. \begin{cor} Let $\Omega$ be a bounded $C^2$ domain and $\phi\in C^2(\Omega)\cap C(\Rn)$ solve